robotics-4-all/codintxt/README.md

 - Button
 - ButtonGroup

+All components are placed in the Codin platform, using their `position` attributes, which include `x` and `y`, denoting the top left corner of the component, and its `width` and `height`.
+A Codin dashboard has a width of 24 and infinite height, thus select the `position` values carefully to properly visualize the dashboard.

 ### Gauge

 Visualize entity attributes (or messages arriving at topics in general) using a gauge component.